-The Model NCM-A Water-Cooled Machine Barrel has a current capacity of 400 amperes in argon shielding.
+The Model NCM Water-Cooled Machine Barrel has a current capacity of 500 amperes in argon shielding.
 It accommodates a slip-in current tip fastened by a collet action nut.
-The wire diameter range with hard and cored wire is .030"-3/32".
+The wire diameter range with hard/cored wire is .030"-3/32".
 The aluminum wire diameter range is 3/64"-3/32".
-The Model HTM-A Water-Cooled Machine Barrel has a current capacity of 500 amperes with argon shielding.
-It employs a threaded current tip, and accommodates the same wire ranges.